giacomosirri/nats-on-scaleway-poc/README.md

 Scaleway provides NATS accounts (aka servers).
 [NATS](https://github.com/nats-io) (Neural Autonomic Transport System) is a cloud-native, open-source messaging system designed around performance, security and ease of use.
 It has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.

-NATS implements the *publish-subscribe* pattern, in which the **publisher** sends a message on a communication channel (in NATS called **Subject**) the **subscriber** can listen (or subscribe) to.
+NATS implements the *publish-subscribe* pattern, in which the **publisher** sends a message on a communication channel (in NATS it is called **Subject**) the **subscriber** can listen (or subscribe) to.

 For the use case at hand, we can assume that when a vehicle starts up, the ECU executes several NATS clients, one for each physical sensor.
 These clients publish messages to the NATS server, each on a separate hierarchical subject (e.g. vehicle.145.speed, where 145 is the id of the vehicle).

-The NATS server is observed by many subscribers, all carrying out the same task: they collect messages one by one, and they write the payload to a dedicated store inside the NATS server.
+The NATS server is "observed" by a group of subscribers, all carrying out the same task: they read one incoming message at a time, and they write its payload to a dedicated store inside the NATS server.
+There is no subdivision of the subscribers into separate specialied groups.
+Instead, every subscriber can read every message, regardless of the topic the message belongs to.
+This architectural decision automatically ensures a fair and efficient use of the available compute resources, even in case of wildly different sensor sampling rates.

+Of course, saving data to the NATS internal storage is not enough to achieve our end goals.
+There needs to be another service that aggregates data across the sensors at a common point in time, and writes a consistent, time-stamped record to a database.
+This is exactly what the aggregator does.
+Once a record is written to the PostgreSQL database, the user can visualize it in the Grafana instance, which is configured with the database as a data source.

 ### Technical details